Not heading to the shore or mountains for the long Memorial Day weekend?

 The batting cages fee $3 a token, and the pool costs a charge with different activities free if you go away your ID on the bar.
 Expect drink and meal specials as nicely.

-Kick Back With a Brew inside the Park
+Kick Back With a Brew Inside the Park

 Head to the gazebo along the most important lake inside the park to discover a laugh.
 The event runs until 11 p.M.
 Friday and Saturday and from midday to 10 p.M.
 On Sunday and Monday.

-Skate Around Or Just Relax
+Skate Around Or Relax

 Summerfest is unfastened to enter with prizes for the facilities.